kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I guess so.
 - I see the man a few days later, and he looks *completely* different and appears to be with a bunch of other Americans and his accent is nothing at all like Gabriel's, but he is definitely the same size, shape, and hair-color, the way they do.

-## Someone tells me to pack and puts at date and time in my Google calendar
+## Someone tells me to pack and puts a date and time in my Google calendar

 - I'm at the restaurant.
 - A couple sits beside me talking loudly about how they had to do something related to leaving suddenly...